msovara/wrf-fire-chpc-csir/README.md

 # 🔥 WRF-Fire on Lengau

-This repository provides documentation and scripts for building, installing, and running WRF-Fire on the Lengau HPC system at CHPC.
+This repository provides documentation and scripts for building, installing, and running WRF-Fire on the Lengau HPC system at the CHPC.

 ## 🌐 Overview